-On December 9, 2021, ActionAid Association organised an event to celebrate community-based human rights defenders who have been working with the most disadvantaged communities and promoting social and ecological justice.
-We felicitated several exceptional individuals and the organisations they represent at the meeting held on the eve of Human Rights Day at the India International Centre, New Delhi.
+On December 9, 2021, ActionAid Association organised an event to celebrate community- based human rights defenders who have been working with the most disadvantaged communities and promoting social and ecological justice.
+We felicitated several exceptional individuals and the organisations they represent at the meeting held on the eve of Human Rights Day at the India

+International Centre, New Delhi.
 We also celebrated their exemplary efforts and achievements through social media as part of our #HaqKiBaat.
-These human rights defenders have been making vital interventions in different geographies on a wide range of issues, including children's rights, women's rights, workers' rights, land rights, Dalit rights, minority rights, tribal rights, and to advance ecological justice.
+These human rights defenders have been making vital interventions in different geographies on a wide range of issues, including children's rights, women's rights, workers' rights, women's land rights, rights of marginalized and socially excluded communities and to advance ecological justice.

-Comprehensive assistance to Refugees in Mewat, Derabassi ( Punjab), Uttar Pradesh , Manipur and Mizoram
+Comprehensive assistance to PoCs in Haryana, Derabassi (Punjab), Uttar Pradesh, Manipur and Mizoram

-We continue to engage with refugees to provide comprehensive assistance to them.
+We continue to engage with Persons of Concern (PoCs) to provide comprehensive assistance to them.
 In 2021, we worked with them in Haryana, Punjab, Uttar Pradesh, Mizoram and Manipur.
-In Mewat and Derabassi, we engaged on the issue of critical health care, access to education, child protection, and protection from sexual and gender-based violence and provided basic sanitary materials to vulnerable women and girls, helped them to access vaccination, and emergency support such as monthly dry ration kits, monsoon emergency support, construction of shanties, education center, provided livelihood support to elderly, disabled people.
+In Haryana and Derabassi, we engaged on the issue of critical health care, access to education, child protection, and protection from sexual and gender-based violence and provided basic sanitary materials to vulnerable women and girls, helped them to access vaccination, and emergency support such as monthly dry ration kits, monsoon emergency support, construction of shanties, education center, provided livelihood support to elderly, disabled people.
 We were also involved in skilling youth for employments and facilitating job linkages.

 At a policy level, basis our research carried out in 5 countries with a focus on women in refuge we were able to publish with Routledge International a book entitled Travelling for Safety and are using this to generate a public discourse on the gendered dimension of refuge and the question of travel, citizenship and rights.
-To bring these issues into public fora, we have been part of organising discussions on issues of refugees through our writings and in media discussions.
+To bring these issues into public fora, we have been part of organising discussions on issues of PoCs through our writings and in media discussions.
 We have also been working to develop a set of policy guidelines for climate migrants.